-Area of Work Actions Measures of Success Mid Year Assessment 1.
+Area of Work Actions Measures of Success End of Year Assessment 1.
 Raise public awareness of the standards expected of architects.
 Ensure that the Code is embedded within all of the key communication documents published by ARB.
 Publish articles throughout the year highlighting the benefits of using a registered professional.
 Establish an internal task and finish group to explore ways in which public awareness can be raised, including establishing links with other organisations; reviewing the material we publish; our attendance at consumer shows; and how our impact and reach in this area can be maximised.
 Evidence that promotion of the Code will have been considered in conjunction with all publications and communications.
 For web based communications, details about the number of clicks and views will be recorded.
 Internal task and finish group to have developed and carried out action plan for raising public awareness of professional standards and developing links with relevant organisations.
 Engagement strategy for consumer shows to have been developed.
-The new Code of Conduct came into force at the beginning of 2017.
-Social media, leaflets, retention fee notices, the eBulletin and CPD sessions have been used to promote it.
-An internal task and finish group of staff has been established to formulate fresh proposals as to how public awareness of the Register can be increased.
-Exhibited at the Homebuilding Show in Birmingham in March 2017 and the Glasgow show in May 2017.
-Following a review, feedback is being sought from consumers at these shows about the exhibit and the Register with a working group formed to review comments and discuss improvement opportunities.
+The new Code of Conduct came into force at the beginning of 2017, and sent to all architects on the Register for whom we hold email addresses (>97%).
+It was downloaded some 8,000 times.
+Social media, leaflets, retention fee notices, the eBulletin and CPD sessions around the country have been used to promote it.
+An internal task and finish group of staff was established to formulate fresh proposals as to how public awareness of the Register can be increased.
+We exhibited at three Homebuilding and Renovating Shows in 2017: Birmingham, Glasgow and London.
+We also benefitted from a Board Member sharing information about ARB at the 2017 Festival of Architecture in Norwich & Norfolk.
+Following a review, feedback was sought from consumers at these shows about the exhibit and the Register with a working group formed to review comments and discuss improvement opportunities.
+We have undertaken research as to the best consumer shows to attend to maximise our message, and will be using that information to plan future engagement.